Pranaykumar30/Stock_Movement_Analysis/README.md

 ## Model Evaluation
 <!-- Overview of model performance -->
 The Random Forest model achieved the best results, with an accuracy of 85%.
-For detailed metrics, refer to the [evaluation notebook](notebooks/04_model_evaluation.ipynb).
+Refer to the [evaluation notebook](notebooks/05_model_evaluation.ipynb) for detailed metrics.

 ---